 I launched GraphicsNews.com in 2001 as a reference site for news in the graphics world, with an emphasis on content creation tools.
 I sold GraphicsNews to ArtToday, Inc. and we relaunched it as Graphics.com in 2002.
 It has since passed through the hands of several owners, during which time I continued to set the editorial direction and generate the site's content.

 In recent years I shifted from a technology focus to covering global visual culture in all its forms, past and present, an approach which broadened its reach.
-But current owner Mediabistro decided to stop updating it, as well as several of its other sites, so I departed for fresh editorial adventures.Visit Graphics.com
+But current owner Mediabistro decided to stop updating it, as well as several of its other sites, so I departed for fresh editorial adventures.View an archive of Graphics.com

 Co-founder of the company, as Editor in Chief I was responsible for all content, community and technical aspects of the i/us site, including one of the first stores offering digital downloads of graphics applications, geared to the design community.
 I also architected the JumpList SAAS web application, which allowed users to create and manage categorized collections of links for their sites — an early "Yahoo!
 Directory for everyone."
 The company was sold to Getty Images in 2000.About JumpList